Master of Science in Law FAQs

 Is there an interview option as part of the application process?

 Not just an option – a requirement!
-When submitting their application, applicants are invited to complete a video interview through an online portal.
+When submitting their application, applicants will be guided to complete a video interview through an online portal.
 An application is not considered complete until the video interview has been submitted.

 How are admissions decisions communicated to applicants?